 - Scalability and constant development.
 ML methods are becoming more productive with the expansion of data workloads.
 The larger the fraud patterns’ set scale, the better machine learns.
-AI is constantly discovering new fraudulent methods and evolving with them, if not faster.
+AI constantly discovers new fraudulent methods and evolves with them, if not faster.
 Unfortunately, human isn’t capable of this.

 For all those reasons, machine learning fraud detection is the best way to protect any system.
 AI significantly reduces the risks for business and helps it survive in the brutal world of cyberfraud.

 How Does a Machine Learning System Work for Fraud Detection?

 Any machine learning model goes through several stages to detect fraud.
 The simplified scheme of the process looks like this: